Mjrovai/TinyML4D/WALC_2023/README.md

 - Marcelo José Rovai (Coordinator)  – UNIFEI – Universidade Federal de Itajubá (In person)
 - Diego Méndez Chávez – Universidad Javeriana (Virtual)
 - Jesús López – Universidad Autónoma de Occidente (Virtual)
+- Stalin Arciniegas - PUCE - Ibarra (in Person)

 ## Material

-- The material can be changed/updated to this repo at the classes' base
+- The material can be changed/updated to this repo at the class's base.
-- Slides, Notebooks, Code, and Docs are majoritarian in English
+- Slides, notebooks, codes, and docs are majoritarian in English.
 - Hands-On sections with the Nicla Vision device (NiclaV) will follow the e-book:

     - [TinyML Made Easy, Hands-On with the Nicla Vision](https://mjrovai.github.io/TinyML_Made_Easy_NiclaV_eBook/)